 Treatment options for sudden cardiac arrest

 ICDs (Implantable cardioverter-defibrillator): This is a small machine similar to a pacemaker that can help manage and correct arrhythmia or abnormal heart rhythm.
-The device also helps in constant monitoring of the heart rhythm and on detecting any abnormality, sends a powerful shock to the heart muscle to restore normal rhythm.
+The device also helps in constant monitoring of the heart rhythm and in detecting any abnormality, sending a powerful shock to the heart muscle to restore normal rhythm.
 An ICD can be used by patients who have survived SCA and need their heart rhythms constantly monitored.
 It can also be combined with a pacemaker to treat other underlying irregular heart rhythms

 Interventional procedures or surgeries: This is suitable for patients with coronary heart disease and involves procedures such as angioplasty (repairing the blood vessels) or bypass surgery for improving the flow of blood to the heart muscle.
 For patients with cardiomyopathy or congenital heart disease also, an interventional procedure may be required.
 Those suffering from arrhythmia can undergo procedures such as catheter ablation and electrical cardioversion.

-Is sudden cardiac arrest really sudden
+Is sudden cardiac arrest really sudden?

-SCA is often preceded by warning signs such as chest pain, shortness of breath, fainting etc. Most people experience these symptoms, hours before suffering an SCA.
+SCA is often preceded by warning signs such as chest pain, shortness of breath, fainting, etc. Most people experience these symptoms, hours before suffering an SCA.
 Also, in a lot of cases, where the patient has an existing heart condition that can trigger SCA, he or she should be careful about maintaining heart health and monitoring it regularly to prevent adversities.
 Those who have survived an SCA can be affected by it again.
 Therefore, it is very important to be aware of the warning signs and seek medical consultation immediately after experiencing any of them.
 Maintaining a healthy and well-balanced lifestyle also goes hand in hand with awareness for preventing heart diseases like SCA.

 (Dr. Jayaprakash Shenthar, Consultant Electrophysiologist, Fortis Hospital, Bangalore)